Privacy Policy

 - Ratings, reviews, follower/subscriber numbers.

-If the user publishes content in public areas of the platform, this content may also be found, stored and redistributed via search engines.
-The user is responsible for the publication of such content.
+Where the user publishes content in public areas of the platform, this may also be found, stored and redistributed via search engines.
+Responsibility for the publication of such content lies with the user.

-The user can control the visibility of certain information via the privacy settings in the user account, insofar as such settings are offered.
+The user can control the visibility of certain information via the privacy settings in their user account, provided that such settings are available.

 9.9 Special categories of personal data

-We ask users not to publish any special categories of personal data within the meaning of Art.
-9 GDPR (e.g. information on health, racial or ethnic origin, political opinions, religious or philosophical beliefs, sexual orientation) when using the platform.
+We ask users not to publish any special categories of personal data within the meaning of Article 9 of the GDPR (e.g. information regarding health, racial or ethnic origin, political opinions, religious or philosophical beliefs, sexual orientation ).

-If users nevertheless voluntarily provide such information in advertisements, profiles or messages, they do so at their own risk.
-Please note that once information has been made public, it can be viewed, copied or disseminated by third parties and we cannot completely prevent this.
+If users nevertheless voluntarily provide such information in listings, profiles or messages, they do so at their own risk.
+Please note that once information has been made public, it may be viewed, copied or disseminated by third parties, and we cannot completely prevent this.

 9.10 User control and consequences of non-provision